oznogon/gattaibushido-public/rules/06_appendices.md

 **Harmony:** a seven-point scale representing the strength of your team's spirit
 **Locations:** a place in the game where events happen, with mechanics that modify those events
 **Omens:** when a Joker reaches the top of the Deck, it becomes an Omen under Coach's control, and can trigger Escalation events.
-**Phantom Card:** the card that determines the changing value of the Pilot's Face cards each session
-**Phantom Stack:** a stack of Phantom cards accumulated over a longer session
 **Pile:** the stack of all played cards during an active Throwdown
 **Pit Crew:** a Team Resource that keeps their robos in working order
 **Play:** the act of taking a card from your Stash and introducing it to the table, activating one or more mechanics